-Houses are famously expensive – an obstacle for aspiring homeowners.
-The average home price is a staggering $1.4 million in San Francisco, according to the Cost of Living Index, and the median home value is the highest among the 11 most expensive cities in the U.S.
+Houses are famously expensive – an obstacle for aspiring homeowners (opens in new tab).
+The average home price is a staggering $1.5 million in San Francisco, according to the Cost of Living Index, and the median home value is the highest among the 11 most expensive cities in the U.S.

 Renters don't fare much better.
-The average rent for an apartment in San Francisco is $3,718 a month.
-That's three times the national average.
+The average rent for an apartment (opens in new tab) in San Francisco is $3,724 a month.
+That's almost three times the national average.
 Indeed, overall, housing-related costs in San Francisco are four times greater than the national average.

 And the nosebleed prices don't stop there.
-Groceries, utilities, healthcare and transportation expenses run anywhere from 30% to more than 40% higher than what the typical American pays.
+Groceries, utilities, healthcare and transportation expenses all run around 30% more than what the typical American pays.
 Even miscellaneous goods and services are nearly a quarter more expensive than the national average.

 2. Honolulu, Hawaii

 Bills take a big bite as well.
-Utilities cost 2.4 times more than what folks pay on the U.S. mainland.
+Utilities cost 35% more than what folks pay on the U.S. mainland.
 And healthcare and transportation are a fifth to a quarter more expensive than the U.S. average.

 1. Manhattan, New York